AlisaErmel/uni-db/README.md

 ```bash
 pip install -r requirements.txt
 ```
+> [!WARNING]
-> **⚠️ WARNING:** Using global installation is not recommended as it may cause conflicts with other Python projects or packages.
+> Using global installation is not recommended as it may cause conflicts with other Python projects or packages.

 ## 🔑 Environment Variables
 ### 1. Create a **.env** file in the project root.